ZT-HT/Clustering_minCEntropy/README.md

 Tirandaz Z, Croucher M. Modified minCEntropy clustering: partitional clustering using the minimum conditional Entropy objective for image segmentation.
 Submitted, 2022

-This repository contains the software used in the paper entitled "Efficient human estimates of relevant colors of paintings" (Publication in progress).
-It uses a modified version of the minCEntropy algorithm developed by Xuan Vinh Nguyen [2010] to perform image segmentation.
+This repository contains the software used in the paper entitled "Efficiency of visual image quantization by relevant colors" (Publication in progress).
+It uses a modified version of the minCEntropy algorithm developed by Nguyen Xuan Vinh and Julien Epps [2010] to perform image segmentation.
 The primary difference between this implementation of minCEntropy and the original is that this version is faster and more suited to larger data sets.

 Here is a demonstration of its use for segmenting the image `peppers.png` (which is built into MATLAB) using 12 clusters